h2ohugol/PFDA-assignments/README.md

 ***

 - All code should be **well-documented** with concise comments explaining each step.
-- Include clear and labeled visualizations where applicable.
+- Include clear and labelled visualizations where applicable.
 - Ensure reproducibility and clean architecture in all scripts and notebooks.

 ### Technologies
 ***

 - [Python](https://www.python.org/): Core language for all assignments.
-- [Pandas](https://pandas.pydata.org/docs/)For data manipulation and analysis.
+- [Pandas](https://pandas.pydata.org/docs/): For data manipulation and analysis.
 - [Matplotlib](https://matplotlib.org/): For creating visualizations.
 - [NumPy](https://numpy.org/): For numerical computations.
 - [Jupyter Notebooks](https://jupyter.org/): For interactive code and documentation.